 Design and Construction

 Under a teacher's or qualified mentor's supervision, each team of 2 - 6 students is responsible for designing and building a fully operational demonstration product or artistic work that is powered by photovoltaics.
-The PV module or array provided by this competition will enable the team to produce electricity sufficient to power many real-world stand alone photovoltaic applications.
+The PV module or array used in this competition will enable the team to produce electricity sufficient to power many real-world stand alone photovoltaic applications.
 The challenge is to use the energy generated by the PV module or array effectively and creatively.

 - Teams may not build scale models.
 All projects must be full-sized and fully-realized designs.